-While many states in the US allow you to buy weed seeds and cultivate your very own herb legally, North Carolina isn’t one of them.
+While many states in the US allow you to buy weed seeds in North Carolina and cultivate your very own herb legally, the state isn’t one of them.

 Growing your own weed can land you in the slammer just as much as buying it.
 Due to current laws, having more than 10 pounds of marijuana classifies you as having an intent to sell.
 Yields like this are more than possible when you put effort into your harvest, so avid growers will also need to weather the storm for now.

 The punishment for this carries a minimum 25-month sentence and a $5,000 fine.